 Questions about the extension of the certificate requirement

-From 20 September there is a certificate requirement for all activities that take place within the framework of the university, regardless of the number of participants.
+Since 20 September 2021 there is a certificate requirement for all activities that take place within the framework of the university, regardless of the number of participants.

 Does this mean that masks are no longer required in lecture halls, seminar rooms, etc.?

 No. In addition to the certificate requirement, the University is maintaining the mask requirement until further notice.

 Why was it decided to extend the certificate requirement?

 The pandemic is not over yet.
 People are dying of COVID every day, and it is by no means just elderly people or those with pre-existing conditions.
 In addition, our medical infrastructure, nurses, and doctors are overburdened.
 The longer the pandemic lasts, the longer we are all affected, have to be quarantined, or are restricted.
 The University wants to fulfill the obligation it has to employees, students, and also society and help to find a way out of this situation as quickly as possible.
 Today, there are protective measures such as vaccination or tests, and we want to use them as widely as possible.
 In terms of university operations, it is also a matter of creating a certain normality for the benefit of students.
 After all, the overall quality of teaching is higher in person than in purely online options.

 Doesn't the certificate obligation violate the basic right of access to education?